 Where to Eat, Play & Stay in Kauai

 We thought for sure Maui would be the first island we would visit twice, in memory of our honeymoon, but we both fell hard for Kauai.
 The landscape is like nothing I’ve ever seen before.
 Lush, mountainous, tropical, rugged, and simply put: jaw-dropping beautiful.
-It felt less populated and more protected than Maui, giving it a peaceful serenity that instantly washes over you.
+It feels less populated and more protected than Maui, giving it a peaceful serenity that instantly washes over you.

 Outside of the insanely gorgeous scenery, our favorite feature had to be the wild chickens.
 Back in 1992 Hurricane ‘Iniki freed many of them from local farms and they now roam the island.
 They manage to pop up all over the place, searching for scraps of food and crowing at random times throughout the day.